 Todoist has been holding my professional and personal life together over the past couple of years, and that is no understatement.
 In my Stuff We Use article, I mentioned how I use it to prepare my pharmacy's daily orders, but I've also grown to rely on it for my regular to-dos, while preparing for trips, or when inspiration hits me and I come up with a new article idea for Android Police for example.

 The Android app however has been relatively stagnant — beside adding Android Wear support — so it's good to finally see it take a major leap forward.
-This update has been available in beta for a while, so I've been able to test it out for a couple of weeks (and influence a couple of features in it — yes!) and I have to say that I really love what I see here.
+This update has been available in beta for a while, so I've been able to test it out for a couple of weeks (and influence a couple of features in it — yes!)
 Read More

 Task management isn't usually meant to be enjoyable, but that doesn't mean it can't be elegant.
 That's the thought behind Wunderlist's latest version that brings the app up to speed with Lollipop — well, slightly — with some added functionality to boot.